wren-coder/wren-coder-cli/docs/cli/configuration.md

 # COPY ./my-config /app/my-config
 ```

-When `.wren/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX` environment variable when running Gemini CLI to automatically build the custom sandbox image:
+When `.wren/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX` environment variable when running Wren Coder CLI to automatically build the custom sandbox image:

 ```bash
 BUILD_SANDBOX=1 gemini -s